-Most parents do the expedient thing to get their little one back to sleep—they allow him to nurse or have a bottle, and hope for another few hours of rest.
-For some babies and lucky parents, there’s a slow progression toward less waking in the night that ends in all-night sleeping.
+Most parents do the expedient thing to get their little one to sleep—they allow him to nurse or have a bottle, lay down with him, or snuggle him into the parent’s bed and hope for another few hours of rest.
+For some lucky parents, there’s a slow progression toward less waking in the night that ends in all-night sleeping.
 But other parents put in months of patient accommodation, followed by frustration and mounting stress because neither they nor their child can sleep through the night.

 Children need us to respond to them when they wake in the night

-We parents want to help our children learn to sleep through the night, but are faced with a recommended method that requires letting the child cry, frightened and alone, in his own bed, without response from us.
+We parents want to help our children learn to sleep through the night, but are often uncomfortable with recommended methods that require letting the child cry, frightened and alone, in his own bed or room, without response from us.
 Many parents can’t bear to do this.
 It doesn’t sit well with our instinct to help and to be trustworthy when our child needs reassurance.
 That instinct is good.

-I think that we parents do need to respond every time a child cries.
+Parents do need to respond when a child cries.
 Children need to know that we will be there for them, especially when their whole system is telling them that something is amiss.

 Helping young children sleep with the “I’ll listen until you can fall asleep” approach

 There is an effective and supportive way to handle a child’s sleep troubles.
 This approach allows your child to dissolve the tension that wakes him, and allows you to help him recover and sleep peacefully.
 It’s not an easy approach, but it’s loving, respectful, and it works.

 The principles on which this approach is based are these:

 - When children can’t sleep through the night (and there are no health or developmental issues such as a fever or a growth spurt), the cause is most likely some kind of emotional tension or stress that bubbles up in the child’s mind during sleep.